chpoit/utsushis-charm/README.md

     - Monkey brain is less accurate
     - Tesseract 4 works great
     - Need to do some "pixel poking" to make sure everything is lined up the same
-- [ ] Solution for people that don't want to bother with the hassle
 - [ ] Make the code not a mess
-- [ ] Use the page number in the "Is the last frame the same" check.
-(Low priority, charms still seem to get detected on page swap)
-- [ ] Docker image for deployment?
-- [ ] UI
 - [ ] ~~Multithreading for some of that SPEEEEED~~
   - Unfortunately, the joblib 'loky' backend wont work with frozen executables, and the other backends offer no noticeable gain in performance.
 This is getting shelved until a potential rewrite under a "faster" rewrite.
 Current execution time is 4-8 minutes so it's really not too bad.